kapelal/blog/content/blog/llm-genius.md

 +++
-title = "Division du travail IT & DevOps" date = 2019-07-10T14:01:24+02:00
-meta_img = "/img/genius.png"
+title = "LLM is a genius — Be careful what you wish for" date = 2025-07-23T14:01:24+02:00 meta_img = "/img/genius.png"
-tags = ["DevOps","division du travail"]
+tags = ["AI"]
-description = "Division du travail IT & DevOps" slug = "LLM is a genius — Be careful what you wish for"
+description = "LLM is a genius — Be careful what you wish for" slug = "LLM is a genius — Be careful what you wish for"
 +++